-Having understood the struggle that a startup faces, Innovify has pointed out 6 most common mistakes that entrepreneurs can avoid making to ensure successful business.
+Having understood the struggle that a startup faces, Innovify has pointed out 6 most common mistakes that entrepreneurs can avoid making to ensure successful business and avoid startup failures.
 The two charts here show how a bad process might look in developing an idea into a product & eventually by avoiding the 6 mistakes cited out, the same chart goes onto showing what a good process looks like.

 Being passionate about the idea is great but it can blind people into wanting to achieve perfection.